MSc Civil Engineering

 This class initially introduces the circular economy as a framework for the development and management of a sustainable 'waste-as-resource' economic system in which production is designed to be restorative and resilient.
 The class then proceeds to cover a range of contemporary challenges in the practical application of circular economic principles within different sectors, incorporating presentations from leading practitioners in the field.

 The class discusses the role of individuals and communities in the making and operation of the circular economy.
-Students are challenged to identify and critically evaluate opportunities to use waste as an economic good and as the basis for commercially, socially and environmentally profitable business initiatives through the application of creative design; as well as the range of business opportunities arising from repair, reconditioning and remanufacturing activities.
+You'll be challenged to identify and critically evaluate opportunities to use waste as an economic good and as the basis for commercially, socially and environmentally profitable business initiatives through the application of creative design; as well as the range of business opportunities arising from repair, reconditioning and remanufacturing activities.
 The class also introduces the key principles of Life Cycle Assessment (LCA), carbon measurement and management.

 The course is taught by Dr Jannik Giesekam.
-Jannik primarily focuses on problem-oriented policy relevant research.
+Jannik primarily focuses on problem-oriented policy-relevant research.
 He has undertaken work for the Department for Transport (DfT), Department for Environment, Food and Rural Affairs (Defra), the Green Construction Board, the Climate Change Committee (CCC) and the Scottish Government.

 Water Engineering